Dr Muhammad Rafiq

-I am always energized by the courage with which people with MND face their condition and most of them think positively and take part in research with enthusiasm.
+I am always energised by the courage with which people with MND face their condition and most of them think positively and take part in research with enthusiasm.
 Meeting such patients and helping them is really satisfying.

 What's been the highlight of your career so far?